Seattle man charged with assaulting a federal officer at U.S. Capitol siege

 Mark J. Leffingwell, 51, of Seattle, was also charged Thursday in U.S. District Court for the District of Columbia with entering a restricted building and violent entry and disorderly conduct on Capitol grounds.

 The siege on Wednesday left five people dead, including a U.S. Capitol Police officer.
-The assault charge against Leffingwell stems from a separate assault on a federal law enforcement officer.
+The assault charge against Leffingwell stems from a separate assault on a federal law-enforcement officer.

-A spokesperson for the Washington D.C.
-U.S. Attorney’s Office confirmed Sunday that Leffingwell is from Seattle, which Leffingwell stated on the record during a proceeding before a magistrate judge on Friday.
+A spokesperson for the U.S. Attorney’s Office in Washington D.C. confirmed Sunday that Leffingwell is from Seattle, which Leffingwell stated on the record during a proceeding before a magistrate judge on Friday.

 Leffingwell was released on his personal recognizance to a third-party custodian — his wife — and is required to call into pretrial services on a weekly basis pending trial, according to a message conveyed by a spokesperson for the U.S. Attorney for the Western District of Washington.
-Leffingwell’s attorney said in court that he intended to return to Seattle and the magistrate judge ordered him to stay away from Washington, D.C., according to reporting by Inner City Press journalist Matthew Russell Lee.
+Leffingwell’s attorney said in court that he intended to return to Seattle, and the magistrate judge ordered him to stay away from Washington, D.C., according to reporting by Inner City Press journalist Matthew Russell Lee.

 Leffingwell and his attorney did not respond to requests for comment.